MarcelBeining/EazeBot/readme.md

    to use the built-in donation feature, it needs the right to withdraw.
 4. **Run the bot and start a conversation via Telegram.**
    + How to run depends on the way you installed EazeBot.
-   a) If you used pip install, start Python, cd to the folder where you copied the JSONs too (see _Installing_ step) and run these commands:
+   + If you used pip install, start Python, cd to the folder where you copied the JSONs too (see _Installing_ step) and run these commands:
    ````python
    from eazebot.EazeBot import startBot
    startBot()
    ````
-   b) If you simply cloned/downloaded the package, go to the eazebot subfolder and run EazeBot.py (double-clicking if your py files are linked to Python, or by typing `python EazeBot.py` into your command line)
+   + If you simply cloned/downloaded the package, go to the eazebot subfolder and run EazeBot.py (double-clicking if your py files are linked to Python, or by typing `python EazeBot.py` into your command line)
    + The bot will welcome you and show you a menu of things you can do.
 Everything should be rather self-explanatory as the bot will have a dialog with you on everything you click.